iterative/dvc.org/content/docs/use-cases/model-registry.md

 A **model registry** is a tool to catalog ML models and their versions.
 Models from your data science projects can be discovered, tested, shared, deployed, and audited from there.
-[DVC](/doc), [GTO], and [MLEM] enable these capabilities on top of Git, so you can stick to an existing software engineering stack.
+[Studio model registry] enables these capabilities on top of Git, so you can stick to an existing software engineering stack.
 No more division between ML engineering and operations!

 ![](/img/ml_model_registry.jpg) _MLOps from modeling to production_